My husband texted me “Just rode our first coaster – Colossus! [Crazy face emoji.]”

 (she repeats this last one several times I think because she’s startled that I’m not reacting)

 I’m not as composed as I want to be.
 Being a parent educator can really inflame feelings of parental inadequacy.
-My self talk that thankfully doesn’t come out my mouth is, S you’re acting like a spoiled brat and
+My inner dialogue that thankfully doesn’t come out my mouth is, S you’re acting like a spoiled brat and

 what have I done to create this monster?
 How can I possibly say I have any answers for parents when my kid is acting like this!

-I successfully take it down a few notches, not perfect but better, when I say to her, you’re tired.
+When I speak to her I take it down a few notches saying, You’re tired.
 Maybe you’re even sick because this is how you act when you’re sick.
-There’s not much sympathy in my voice as I say some other not so choice words that infuriate her.
+There’s not much sympathy in my voice as I continue along these lines.
+She’s infuriated.

 On the upside, I bear lots of her rage and both of our discomfort.
 Bearing it is good.
 Breathing through it is great.
 I give breathing a try and it helps.